alexguja/notes/langs/go/notes/composite_types.md

 len(x)                                    // Evaluates the length of the slice cap(x)                                    // Evaluates the capacity of the slice

+clear(x)                                  // Sets all slice elements to their zero value without changing the length

 var x []int
 x = append(x, 1)                          // Append 1 to the slice
 x = append(x, 2, 3)                       // Append multiple values to the slice